Projection Theorems and Estimating Equations for Power-Law Models: The power-law families: definition and examples

 where $\beta\in (d/(d-2),0)\cup(0,1)\cup (1,{(d+2)}\big/{d})$ for $d\leq 2$ and $\beta\in (-\infty,0)\cup(0,1)\cup (1,{(d+2)}\big/{d})$ for $d\ge 3$.
 Comparing (\ref{1eqn:cauchy_distribution_as_E_alpha}) with (\ref{1eqn:form_of_general_E_alpha_family}), we see that $q_\eta$'s form a $d(d+3)/2$-parameter $\mathscr{E}^{(\beta)}$-family with

 where

-Some special cases of (\ref{1eqn:cauchy_distribution_as_E_alpha}) include the following: \begin{itemize} \item[(a)] The usual $d$-dimensional Cauchy distributions correspond to $\beta = (d + 3)/(d + 1)$. \item[(b)] The generalized Cauchy distributions studied by Rider \cite{Rider57J} correspond to $\beta = (1 + \omega)/\omega$ and $\beta\in(1,3)$. \item[(c)] The multivariate truncated generalized Cauchy distributions studied by Ateya and Madhagi \cite[Eq.
-(2.3)]{AteyaM13J} correspond to $\beta = 1 + 2/(2\kappa + d)$ where $\kappa$ equals to the $\alpha$ in their paper and $\beta\in(1,(d + 2)/d)$. \end{itemize} While studying the diffusion problem under L\'evy distributions, Prato and Tsallis found (\ref{1eqn:cauchy_distribution_as_E_alpha}) as the maximizer of R\'enyi (or Tsallis) entropy subject to linear constraints on the $\alpha$-scaled measure of the distribution \cite[Eq.
-(10)-(11)]{PratoT99J}.
-Vignat and Plastino \cite{VignatP07J}, Ghoshdastidar {\em et. al.} \cite{GhoshdastidarDB12ISIT} studied these distributions as $q$-Gaussian distributions.
-However, we shall call them simply Cauchy distributions.
-Here $\mu$ and $\Sigma$, respectively, are the location and scale parameters.
+Some special cases of (\ref{1eqn:cauchy_distribution_as_E_alpha}) include the following: \begin{itemize} \item[(a)] The usual $d$-dimensional Cauchy distributions correspond to $\beta = (d + 3)/(d + 1)$. \item[(b)] The generalized Cauchy distributions studied in \cite{Rider57J} correspond to $\beta = (1 + \omega)/\omega$ and $\beta\in(1,3)$. \item[(c)] The multivariate truncated generalized Cauchy distributions studied in \cite[Eq.
+(2.3)]{AteyaM13J} correspond to $\beta = 1 + 2/(2\kappa + d)$ where $\kappa$ equals to the $\alpha$ in their paper and $\beta\in(1,(d + 2)/d)$. \end{itemize} While studying the diffusion problem under L\'evy distributions, Prato and Tsallis \cite[Eq.
+(10)-(11)]{PratoT99J} found (\ref{1eqn:cauchy_distribution_as_E_alpha}) as the maximizer of R\'enyi (or Tsallis) entropy subject to linear constraints on the $\alpha$-scaled measure of the distribution.
+In \cite{VignatP07J, OharaW10J, GhoshdastidarDB12ISIT, Matsuzoe17J}, these distributions were studied as $q$-Gaussian distributions.
+However, we shall call them simply Cauchy distributions with location parameter $\boldsymbol{\mu}$ and scale parameter $\boldsymbol{\Sigma}$. } \end{example}